 For over a decade, we all loved Meta’s ad performance with higher ROAS and returns.
 That’s being challenged now by changing privacy regulations, and browser updates and raising concerns over privacy by users themselves.

-In this blog, let’s know about what Facebook Conversions API is, how to set it up, its best practices, and more…Dive in!
+Let’s know about what Facebook Conversions API is, how to set it up, its best practices, and more…Dive in!

 What is Facebook Conversions API?